rodneym/angular-spaces/README.md

 	.controller('controllerB', ...)

-etc...which you can't do with Angular's default module declaration syntax :-)
+etc...which you can't do with Angular's module declaration syntax :-)